Nathan Blee

 Nathan Blee (born 7 September 1990) is a professional Australian rules football player who played for the Port Adelaide Football Club in the Australian Football League (AFL).
 He was recruited by the club in the 2011 National Draft, with pick #51.
 Blee made his debut in round 20, 2012, against at York Park.

+Blee played as a midfielder throughout junior football, before transitioning into the defence when playing for East Perth and Port Adelaide.
+Blee played six games for Port Adelaide in the AFL throughout 2012 and 2013 before being delisted.
+He then returned to the WAFL and played for East Perth from 2014 to 2021, playing a total of 159 games.
+He retired from the WAFL at the conclusion of the 2021 season.